Chris015/Lassie/README.md

 java -jar lassie-1.0-SNAPSHOT-shaded.jar
 ```

-The following command will fetch logs from the 25 of September to the current date
+Fetch logs from the 25 of September to the current date
 ```
 java -jar lassie-1.0-SNAPSHOT-shaded.jar 2017-09-25
 ```

-The following command will fetch logs from the current date and three days back
+Fetch logs from the current date and three days back
 ```
 java -jar lassie-1.0-SNAPSHOT-shaded.jar 3
 ```